soneups/scratchcode/CSE1309x/week4.md

-then you can remove the prefix "my_math." remember eg "import math" means you still need to explicitly call the imported function ie math.sqrt BUT if you used "from math import *" then the function becomes sqrt(x)
+then you can remove the prefix "my_math." remember eg "import math" means you still need to explicitly call the imported function ie math.sqrt BUT if you used "from math import *" then the function becomes sqrt(x) for futher readin on all the python 'standard' modules visit http://docs.python.org/3/py-modindex.html